Magdeburg hemispheres: Demonstrations

 The experiment became a popular way to illustrate the principles of air pressure, and many smaller copies of the hemispheres were made, and are used to this day in science classes.
 Reenactments of von Guericke's experiment of 1654 are performed in locations around the world by the Otto von Guericke Society.
 On 18 March 2000, a demonstration using sixteen horses was conducted in Great Torrington by Barometer World.

-The experiment has been commemorated on at least two German stamps.
+The experiment has been commemorated on three German stamps.

 After learning about Guericke's pump through Schott's book, Robert Boyle worked with Robert Hooke to design and build an improved air pump.
 From this, through various experiments, they formulated what is called Boyle's law, which states that the volume of a body of an ideal gas is inversely proportional to its pressure.
 Much later the ideal gas law was formulated in 1834.